qiyandeng/unstructured_analysis_benchmark/README.md

 [![Systems](https://img.shields.io/badge/Systems-7-purple.svg)](https://github.com/example/systems)

 ## 🎯 Project Overview

+Nowadays, the explosion of unstructured data presents immense analytical value.
+Leveraging the remarkable capability of large language models (LLMs) in extracting attributes of structured tables from unstructured data, researchers are developing LLM-powered data systems for users to analyze unstructured documents as working with a database.
+These unstructured data analysis (UDA) systems differ significantly in all aspects, including query interfaces, query optimization strategies, and operator implementations, making it unclear which performs best in which scenario.
+Unfortunately, there does not exist a comprehensive benchmark that offers high-quality, large-volume, and diverse datasets as well as rich query workload to thoroughly evaluate such systems.

+To fill this gap, we present **Unstructured Data Analysis Benchmark**, the first benchmark for unstructured data analysis that meets all the above requirements.
+Specifically, we organize a team with 30 graduate students that spends over in total 10,000 hours on curating 5 datasets from various domains and constructing a *relational database view* from these datasets by manual annotation.
+These relational databases can be used as ground truth to evaluate any of these UDA systems despite their differences in programming interfaces.
+Moreover, we design diverse queries to analyze the attributes defined in the database schema, covering different types of analytical operators with varying selectivities and complexities.
+We conduct in-depth analysis of the key building blocks of existing UDA systems: query interface, query optimization, operator design, and data processing.
+We run exhaustive experiments over the benchmark to fully evaluate these systems and different techniques w.r.t. the above building blocks.
+The major outcomes of this project, including (1) a comprehensive benchmark that allows a rigorous evaluation of UDA systems and (2) a deep understanding of the strengths and limitations of existing systems, pave the way for future research of unstructured data analysis.

 This is a comprehensive benchmark system for unstructured document analysis, designed to evaluate the performance of various document understanding and information extraction systems.
 The benchmark includes 5 datasets from different domains, covering various document types from simple structured to complex multimodal content.